moosecreates/tailtown/docs/ROADMAP.md

 ### 5. Implement Testing and Verification
 - 🔲 Create financial test suites: Develop comprehensive tests for all financial calculations
 - 🔲 Add end-to-end tests: Test the entire financial flow from order creation to reporting
+- ✅ Implement audit trails: Added discrepancy tracking, resolution workflow, and notification system for financial reconciliation (May 16, 2025)
-- 🔲 Implement audit trails: Keep detailed logs of all financial operations for verification
+- 🔲 Expand audit trails: Add additional logging for all financial operations

 ### 6. Improve Reporting Infrastructure
 - 🔲 Use event sourcing: Consider an event-sourced approach where financial events drive the system state